PixelCrafter-24/NexaHost-Dash/README.md

 - Note: Supported init systems are `systemd`, `upstart`, `launchd`, `rc.d`
 - To stop your Heliactyl from running in the background, use `pm2 unstartup`

-To stop a currently running Heliactyl instance, use `pm2 stop heliactyl`
+To stop a currently running NexaDash instance, use `pm2 stop heliactyl`

-# Legacy Deprecation Notice

-Heliactyl v6, v7, v8, v9, v10, v11, v13, v15 is now deprecated as listed in our Discord and should not be used.
-Please update to Heliactyl v12.